California Application for Dream Act

 Submit a free California Application for Dream Act online and list Merced College as a school of attendance.
 Our school code is 00123700.

-The California Student Aid Commission analyzes your CADA information, creates a California Student Aid Report (CalSAR), sends an electronic copy to the schools listed on your CADA Application.
+The California Student Aid Commission analyzes your CADAA information, creates a California Student Aid Report (CalSAR), sends an electronic copy to the schools listed on your CADAA application.
 This information is used to calculate your EFC, and to determine your eligibility for grants and scholarships.
 We may also require you to complete additional forms.

 The Merced College Financial Aid Office will contact you once we download your CalSAR.